Sheep lice cause major economic loss to the Australian sheep industry by:

 Penalties for lousy sheep

 It is an offence under the Livestock Regulations 2013 to present lice infested sheep at a market, and to allow lice infested sheep to stray.
-Owners of sheep that have lice detected at a market may be issued on-the-spot fines of $315.
+Owners of sheep that have lice detected at a market may be issued fines of $315.
 Repeat offenders can be prosecuted.

 Pens of lousy sheep at markets are marked with signs indicating lice were detected.
 There is no restriction on the sale of lousy sheep.
 There is no guarantee that pens without signs are free of lice.